nep-pack/NonlinearEigenproblems.jl/docs/src/hydrotutorial.md

 ```math
 \begin{pmatrix}\tilde{v}\\ \tilde{\eta}\end{pmatrix} = \begin{pmatrix}\tilde{V}\\ \tilde{E}\end{pmatrix}\exp(-\alpha y)
 ```
 which reduces the power of $$\alpha$$ from four to two.
 The problem is then discretized and solved as a quadratic eigenvalue problem.
-See Chapter 7 in Schmid-Henningson for details.
+See Chapter 7 in Schmid--Henningson for details.

 Rather than using the transformation approach described in the book of
-Schmid-Henningson, we
+Schmid--Henningson, we
 simply discretize $$\mathcal{D}$$ to $$D$$ (using a suitable numerical discretization) which leads to a polynomial eigenvalue problem of fourth order.

 We define diagonal matrices $$U_0$$, $$U_1$$ and $$U_2$$  as follows